risk-first/website/Coding-Bets.md

 ##### "Making our codebase easier to reason about is worth the outlay of time."

 Technical Debt is excess complexity in your code.
+And project agility is some function of codebase complexity and embedded talent.
 The bet here is that you can trade some time on the schedule to move to a place of lower complexity risk.
 It looks like this:

 ![Stake and Reward for Fixing Technical Debt](images/generated/practices/coding/refactoring.png)